 Time tags from level 1, which has a single tag for the entire spin and all energy sweeps, are converted to a single unique tag for each sector of the spin, and each energy value, time-resolving the energy sweep.
 The spacecraft spin is broken into sectors by HOPE, and during each sector a complete energy sweep is made.
 This means different energies are measured at different times, and thus slightly different spin phases and look directions.
 EMFISIS Level 2 data are used to find the magnetic field for each of these timestamps, with the field interpolated to the timestamp from available field data using the SLERP approach as implemented by LANLGeoMag (Henderson et al. 2018).
 The angle between the field and the HOPE look direction (rotated into the same frame as the magnetic field using SPICE) is calculated for each record, detector, sector, and energy, and recorded as the pitch angle (0-180 degrees) in the “tags” file.
 An orthogonal gyro angle (0-360 degrees) is also calculated.
 Zero gyroangle is defined as the direction of the cross product of the magnetic field direction and the spacecraft spin axis.
 Before EMFISIS level 2 files were available, EMFISIS quicklook files were used, but they have not been used for the final archive.

 From the level 1 counts and the pitch angle tags, a general binning code creates binned level 3 files.
 This code sums counts into 2D array (for each time) by pitch angle and gyrophase, also tracking total number of samples in each bin.
 These arrays are treated identically to the 2D array, by detector number and sector.
-Thus the same code that calibrates counts to fluxes (count rates, uncertainties) for level 2 is used to calculate fluxes in level 3.
+Thus, the same code that calibrates counts to fluxes (count rates, uncertainties) for level 2 is used to calculate fluxes in level 3.
 For level 3 pitch angle files, a single gyrophase bin is used (and removed on output), with eleven pitch angle bins: nine bins of 18 degrees, and half-width bins for 0-9 and 171-180 degrees, to provide higher resolution at the loss cone.
 The same code and inputs are used to produce files containing 5 pitch angle and 8 gyroangles as inputs to moment calculations.

+REPT Processing Algorithms

+The REPT processing algorithms are described in Baker, et. al, 2021.

 Combined electron product

 A combined electron product, using all ECT sensors (HOPE, magEIS, REPT), is described by Boyd et al. (2021).